”Contentment is natural wealth; luxury is artificial poverty”

 Contentment is a state of mind wherein an individual is at peace and satisfied with the present conditions surrounding his or her life.
 It is gratitude for what one has, without the desire to have what one doesn’t.
 This does not mean complacency or a lack of ambition.
 On the contrary, it means joy in one’s journey and not in the destination.

 Contentment is like the treasure within a person.
 It is a resource that can never go out of stock, whatever our external circumstances.
-People who are content generally experience more happiness, have better relationships, and are in better health.
-They also stressed less, were anxious less, or were depressed less.

 The illusion of luxury

 The thing is, that’s a problem with luxury: It’s contrived.
 Society invented it, and now society’s selling it to us as if it’s something we need to be happy about.
-It is a man made disaster for the mental health.
+It is a man-made disaster for mental health.
 That’s where the science comes in.
 Evidence has piled up showing that this relationship between wealth and well-being is weak.
 Once basic needs are met, more stuff typically brings imperceptible returns.

-The chase after luxury can turn into a hunt that artificially leads to poverty.
 By chasing more things, we overlook the nurturing of relationships, our health, and our people.
 We constantly compare our lot in life, wanting what others have.
 This can create feelings of inadequacy and dissatisfaction.

 Finding Balance